 He currently works as a Spanish Language teacher and as a Spanish and English interpreter.
 Like many new teachers in Oklahoma, Guzman is working to earn his alternative teaching certification.
 Alternative or emergency certifications are given to newly hired teachers whose undergraduate backgrounds aren’t in education.

 The Alternative Teacher Certification program allows these teachers to earn their standard certification without having to earn an additional bachelor’s degree.
 Schools often require alternatively and emergency certified teachers to earn their standard certification after being hired.
 Typically, a year is given to earn this certification.
-Southern Nazarene’s program is accelerated to be as efficient as possible.

 For Guzman, it’s exciting to pursue his professional passion.